dotnet/AspNetCore.Docs/aspnetcore/grpc/clientfactory.md

 ## Named clients

 Typically, a gRPC client type is registered once and then injected directly into a type's constructor by DI.
-However, there are scenarios where it is useful to have multiple configurations for one client.
+However, there are scenarios where it's useful to have multiple configurations for one client.
 For example, a client that makes gRPC calls with and without authentication.

 Multiple clients with the same type can be registered by giving each client a name.
 Each named client can have its own configuration.
 The generic `AddGrpcClient` extension method has an overload that includes a name parameter: